isomerpages/ura-ilsg-cms/_2025-installations/Embrace.md

 of gliding scissors through folded paper, which then unfolds to uncover a series of joined hands. <em>Embrace</em> brings to mind this forgotten joy through a moment of shared magic.</p>
-<p>Created exclusively for i Light Singapore 2025, the silhouettes display
+<p>The silhouettes display camouflaged patterns, representing the four services
-camouflaged patterns, representing the four services of the Singapore Armed Forces.
+of the Singapore Armed Forces, created exclusively for i Light Singapore 2025.
 Everyone – both military and civilian – is invited to join their hands to complete the circle.
 This image of the protector and protected standing hand-in-hand expresses how our military’s strength is amplified through the unwavering support of our people. <em>Embrace</em> is set against the backdrop of Marina Bay, encouraging reflection and participation in a place of national pride.</p>
 <p></p>
-<p>This artwork features music composed by PTMC (Peter McAvan).</p>
+<p></p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">